Starfish-develop/Starfish/README.md

     pip install Starfish --user

-To test that you've properly installed *Starfish*, try doing the following inside of Python interpreter session
+To test that you've properly installed *Starfish*, try doing the following inside of a Python interpreter session

     >>> import Starfish